Monical's Pizza

-Monical's Pizza is an American regional pizza chain, which, as of 2019, consists of over 60 locations in Illinois, Indiana, Missouri and Wisconsin.
+Monical's Pizza is an American regional pizza chain which, as of 2019, consists of over 60 locations across Illinois, Indiana, Missouri and Wisconsin.
 About half of the locations are franchised, while the others are owned by the corporation.
 The company was founded in 1959 by the Monical family in Tolono, Illinois.
 The corporate office is located in Bradley, Illinois.